Bfaschat/json-url-shortener/README.md

 Anonymous URL Shortener Website script written in PHP that using JSON as storage.
 [NO DATABASE]

 ### Features
+* Anonymous URL Shortener Script
 * No Database Required
+* Lightweight (~14kb)
 * Support Multi URLs Shortening
-* Anonymous and Fast
+* Randomize URLs Feature
+* Secure URLs with Password
+* Good URL Validator with Regex
 * Bootstrap Interface and User Friendly
-* Randomize URLs
-* Secure URLs with Password
-* Single File Script
-* Easy to Modification
+* Easy to Customize

+### Demo
+Take a look at http://cokot.gq

 ### Installation
 * Put .htaccess and index.php in your desired directory ( '/' )